Prerna Lal

 Prerna Lal (born 14 December 1984) is a United States citizen, born and raised in Fiji Islands with roots in the San Francisco Bay Area.
 Lal is a founder of DreamActivist, an online advocacy network led by undocumented youth.
 Through the use of social media, they have been credited for organising an online network to stop the deportations of undocumented youth and they are well known as one of the pivotal figures and leaders of the DREAM Act movement.
-A clinical law professor, Lal is a frequent writer on immigration, racial justice, sexual orientation, and how these forces intersect.
+A former clinical law professor, Lal is a frequent writer on immigration, racial justice, sexual orientation, and how these forces intersect.
 Lal is a graduate of The George Washington University Law School, and works as an immigration attorney.

 Early life and education

 Prerna Lal was born on 14 December 1984 in Lautoka, Fiji.
 Growing up, Lal attended Nehru Memorial Primary School and St Joseph's Secondary School, Fiji.
 When the government of Fiji was overthrown in a militant coup in 2000, Lal's family decided to emigrate to the United States.
 The Lal family applied for lawful permanent resident status through Lal's US citizen grandmother but that process took over a decade and in the meanwhile, Lal fell out of status and became an undocumented immigrant in the United States.
 Lal attended Hayward High School in Hayward, California and graduated with the class of 2002.
 Because Lal was an undocumented student, they did not qualify for federal financial aid or loans to attend colleges.
 Lal's family established a cleaning business and Lal worked long hours to attend Chabot College, a community college, near home.
 In 2005, Lal obtained a Bachelor of Arts in political science from California State University, East Bay.
 Having limited career options as an undocumented immigrant, they continued their schooling at San Francisco State University where they obtained a Masters in International Relations.
-Lal matriculated at The George Washington University law School in 2010, and graduated in 2013.
+Lal matriculated at The George Washington University Law School in 2010, and graduated in 2013.